 Many times, fires are caused by vehicle crashes.
 For example, if you are standing behind a bus or another large vehicle while it is still running and the exhaust system comes in contact with something flammable, it could result in an explosion.

-Other causes of vehicle fires include faulty fuel lines that rupture when they are struck or even when a car is rear-ended by a truck or another large vehicle.
+Other causes of vehicle fires include faulty fuel lines that rupture when struck or even when a car is rear-ended by a truck or large vehicle.

 Negligence